 Reasons for Basil Leaves Curling Up

-Generally, growing basil in the garden is easy and stress free.
-That being said, problems can and do happen.
+Generally, growing basil in the garden is easy and stress-free.
+That being said, problems can and do arise.
 Basil leaf curl treatment is dependent on the specific factor causing it.
 Here are the most common stressors leading to curling basil leaves.

 Sunlight – Basil is definitely a sun-loving plant and exposure to less than six hours of bright light per day may result in distorted foliage or basil leaves small and curled.
 Relocating the plant to a sunnier location may solve the problem.

 Water: Too much or too little – Basil requires regular water, but not too much.
 As a general rule, water the plant deeply whenever the top 1 to 2 inches (2.5-5 cm.) of soil feels dry to the touch, usually once every four to seven days.
 However, keep in mind that potted plants may require more frequent irrigation, especially during hot, dry weather.

 Whether the plant is in the ground or in a container, be sure the soil (or potting mix) is lightweight and drains well.
 Water at the base of the plant and keep the leaves as dry as possible.

 Diseases – Fungal diseases may be the cause of basil leaves curling up, but chances are, you’ll notice other telltale signs.
 For example, powdery mildew is a fungal disease that causes a grey, powdery substance on the leaves.
 The disease is caused when conditions become too moist, including too much shade or soggy soil.

 Fusarium wilt, which is usually deadly, can cause brown or distorted leaves.
 To prevent moisture related diseases, water basil carefully as directed above.